SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     REPORTED DATA(r).
 ```

+<p align="right"><a href="#top">⬆️ back to top</a></p>

+#### Combining Multiple Operations in One ABAP EML Request

-The following EML statement combines multiple operations in one EML
-request.
-It demonstrates the use of `%cid` and
+The following EML statement combines multiple operations in one EML request.
+It demonstrates the use of the BDEF derived type components `%cid` and `%cid_ref`.

-`%cid_ref`.
-First, two instances are created by specifying
+- First, two instances are created by specifying `%cid`.
-`%cid`.
-An update operation in the same request only specifies a
-certain field within the parentheses of the `FIELDS ( ... )
-WITH` addition which denotes that only this particular field
+- An update operation in the same request only specifies a certain field within the parentheses of the `FIELDS ( ... ) WITH` addition which denotes that only this particular field should be updated.
-should be updated.
-The other field values remain unchanged.
-The
+- The other field values remain unchanged.
-reference to the instance is made via `%cid_ref`.
-Consider an
+- The reference to the instance is made via `%cid_ref`.
-EML request in which no instance to refer to using `%cid_ref`
-exists, e. g. for an update operation.
-You can also make the reference
+- Consider an EML request in which no instance to refer to using `%cid_ref` exists, e. g. for an update operation.
+You can also make the reference using the unique key.
-using the unique key.
-A delete operation is available in the same
+- A delete operation is available in the same request, too.
-request, too. `DELETE` can only be followed by the addition
+- `DELETE` can only be followed by the addition `FROM`.
-`FROM`.
-In contrast to other derived types, the derived type
-that is expected here (`TYPE TABLE FOR DELETE`) only has
-`%cid_ref` and the key as components.
+- In contrast to other derived types, the derived type that is expected here (`TYPE TABLE FOR DELETE`) only has `%cid_ref` and the key as components.

 ``` abap
 MODIFY ENTITIES OF root_ent
   ENTITY root